Everyone goes through periods of sadness.

 Another alternative could be that you just haven’t found the right people yet.
 Another one would be that you’re still learning, and that you’ve only begun your journey.

 I could go on and on.

-Write down as many alternative interpretations as you can.
+Write down at least five alternative interpretations.
 The more you write, the more you will realize that your interpretation is just one of many.